joeferner/node-http-mitm-proxy/README.md

 proxy.listen({port: 8081});
 ```

+You can find more examples in the (test directory)[tree/master/test]

 # SSL

 Using node-forge allows the automatic generation of SSL certificates within the proxy.
 After running your app you will find options.sslCaDir + '/certs/ca.pem' which can be imported to your browser, phone, etc.